Further information about terms used in this document can be found in the Glossary.

 To locate your property on the map, you can enter latitude and longitude coordinates of your farm or you can zoom and click on the location of your property on the map.
 Once you have located your farm, an option to download an FMD Rainfall Analyser Report becomes available.

-If you are unable to access the website or are having difficulty downloading a report, the Bureau of Meteorology or the Department of Agriculture and Water Resources can assist you [see below under ‘more information on the FMD Scheme including early withdrawals’].
+If you are unable to access the website or are having difficulty downloading a report, the Bureau of Meteorology or the Department of Agriculture can assist you [see below under ‘more information on the FMD Scheme including early withdrawals’].

 I’ve lost my printed report.
 What do I do?